DHTMLX/docs-spreadsheet/docs/mcp-server.md

 ### Other tools

-Many modern AI coding tools expose MCP support under labels such as "Model Context Protocol", "Context Sources", or similar.
-Add `https://docs.dhtmlx.com/mcp` as a custom source in the relevant settings panel.
+Look for "Model Context Protocol" or "Context Sources" in the settings of any other AI coding tool, and add `https://docs.dhtmlx.com/mcp` there as a custom source.

 ## Data privacy notes